plexguide/Unraid_Intel-ARC_Deployment/README.md

 <br><img width="297" alt="image" src="https://github.com/user-attachments/assets/8ed82ff6-aa65-4fbe-a576-39810eeed1c3" /><br>

 7. Under **Transcode Options**, deselect classic plugins, select the “Flows” tab, and choose the AV1 flow.
-If you have not yet imported the AV1 flow, follow the steps in the AV1 Flow section and then return here.
+If you have not yet imported the AV1 flow, follow the steps in the AV1 Flow section above this section and then return here.

 <br><img width="1004" alt="image" src="https://github.com/user-attachments/assets/a0a4028d-c539-4df9-8e09-4b25a6a2a2a5" /><br>